awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

        -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/develop/cost-analyzer/values-eks-cost-monitoring.yaml
    ```

    Kubecost releases new versions regularly\.
-You can update your version using [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/)\.
-The installation includes a local Prometheus server and `kube-state-metrics`\.
-If your environment already meets some of the prerequisites, you can customize your deployment\.
-For more information, see the [sample configuration file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-eks-cost-monitoring.yaml) on GitHub\.
+You can update your version using [https://helm.sh/docs/helm/helm_upgrade/](https://helm.sh/docs/helm/helm_upgrade/)\.
+By default, the installation includes a local Prometheus server and `kube-state-metrics`\.
+You can customize your deployment to use [Amazon Managed Service for Prometheus](http://aws.amazon.com/blogs/mt/integrating-kubecost-with-amazon-managed-service-for-prometheus/) by following the documentation in [Integrating with Amazon EKS cost monitoring](https://docs.aws.amazon.com/prometheus/latest/userguide/integrating-kubecost.html)\.
+For a list of all other settings that you can configure, see the [sample configuration file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-eks-cost-monitoring.yaml) on GitHub\.

 1. Make sure the required pods are running\.